 2. What is required to complete my college application?
 When should I begin the application process?

 When applying to colleges, you must follow the application procedures and deadlines set by the colleges.
 Not all colleges are the same, please check the requirements and deadlines of each individual school.
 Seniors can begin completing and submitting applications in August.
 It is best to apply early.
 Due to COVID 19, colleges are changing some of the traditional requirements.
 Please see the information below for common changes that are occurring.

 - Deadlines - Check the admission’s websites for each school to determine both the application deadline and the scholarship deadline.
 Meet your deadlines to be considered for admittance and/or scholarship awards.

 - College Entrance Testing (SAT/ACT/TSI) - Many schools are turning to a "test optional" policy.
 It is still beneficial to take the SAT and ACT.
 Research specific policies required by each school of interest.

 - Holistic Review

 - All factors within the application requirements are considered versus only considering Class Rank/Test Score.
 When completing your application, include all required information.
 Also, consider providing optional items, such as optional essays, in order to allow the college to see characteristics that would make you a good fit for the school.

 - Other Application Requirements – Determine all application requirements by visiting the specific college admissions website.

 - Application Platforms – Check your college admissions website to determine the options you have for completing the application to your schools of choice.
 Use the tools below to help you learn how to use two common application portals.

-3. If the college I am applying to is test optional for Fall 2021, should I still take the SAT/ACT?
+3. If the college I am applying to is test optional, should I still take the SAT/ACT?

 - Not all schools are test optional at this point.
 Please check your specific college’s policy to determine if testing is required.